The 15 Best Side Hustles in Toronto

 You will generally have to commit to long hours in order to be an extra, but that does not necessarily mean that you will be working the whole time.
 Even though you may have to be on set the whole day, you will generally spend most of your time waiting for your scene.
 Luckily, you can use your spare time however you see fit (as long as you are quiet and ready to film at a moment’s notice).
 Plus, if you land the role through a reputable agency, you will still be paid for the entire day.

 Most big productions hire extras through professional agencies like Toronto Talent Agency or Toronto Film Extras.
 However, these organizations charge annual membership fees.
 If you would like to work as an extra but do not want to register with an agency (and pay their fees), your best bet is to keep an eye on FaceBook groups like Toronto Film Network where calls for cast or crew members are occasionally posted.

-As a research institution, the University of Toronto frequently runs a wide range of studies.
+The Greater Toronto Area is home to over 25 universities and colleges.
+For that reason, participating in university research studies is an excellent side hustle in Toronto.
+For example, the University of Toronto is a research institution that frequently runs a wide range of studies.
 Participants generally have to meet certain criteria (e.g. being in reasonable health, smoking regularly, etc.).
-However, there are usually enough studies running at any given time that most individuals will qualify for at least one.
+However, there are usually enough studies running at any given time that most people will qualify for at least one.